rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 The last three lines contain the error message caused by the call to `panic!`.
-The first line shows our panic message and the place in our source code where the panic occurred: `src/main.rs:2` indicates that it's the second line of our *main.rs* file.
+The first line shows our panic message and the place in our source code where the panic occurred: *src/main.rs:2* indicates that it’s the second line of our *src/main.rs* file.

 In this case, the line indicated is part of our code, and if we go to that line we see the `panic!` macro call.
 In other cases, the `panic!` call might be in code that our code calls.
-The filename and line number reported by the error message will be someone else's code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!`.
+The filename and line number reported by the error message will be someone else’s code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!`.
 We can use the backtrace of the functions the `panic!` call came from to figure this out.

 ### Using a `panic!` Backtrace

-Let's look at another example to see what it's like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly:
+Let’s look at another example to see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly: